sparrc/cookbook/readme.md

 1. Blend together the onion, tomatoes, ginger and garlic to a paste, you might need to add water.
 1. Add the paste to a deep pot with oil and cook over low heat for 15-20 minutes.
 1. Mix the chickpeas with oil and salt, roast in the oven until lightly browned, ~20 minutes.
-1. Meanwhile, pour boiling water over the spinach in a colander to wilt it, then chop finely.
+1. Once the paste is dark and thick, add the spices and cook 1 minute more.
-1. Once the paste is brown, add the spices and cook 1 minute more.
+1. Add the chopped spinach, stock cube, maple syrup, and 400ml water to the pot, cover and cook, stirring occasionally, until spinach is wilted.
-1. Add the chopped spinach, stock cubes, and 500ml to the pot, bring to a boil and simmer for 10-15 minutes, until the sauce resembles a thick curry.
+1. Use an immersion blender to roughly blend the spinach into the sauce, then bring back to a simmer for 10-15 minutes.
+Salt to taste.
 1. Add the roasted chickpeas to the curry and heat through.
 Serve with the cardamom rice.